 Big fun is ahead when your group whips out its kazoos.
 The energy builds and builds to a great finish.
 This unique number is sure to delight your audiences.

 Two brave lads are almost ready to slay dragons, rescue fair damsels, drink mass quantities of mead, and the like.
 Will they make the grade or . . . ?

 This nutty compilation contains So Long, Mother; Back in the Old Routine; Side by Side; I Love a Parade; Chattanooga Choo Choo; Bright Was the Night; and (I’m Afraid) The Masquerade Is Over.
 Crazy enough for you?
 Check out the medley below.

 And its partner piece is composed of these tunes: I Got Rhythm, Soft Shoe Song, Tonight, By the Light of the Silvery Moon and The Hokey Pokey.
 All these, and you get to wear swell costumes as well!

 This powerful ballad, which has an anti-racist message, takes some nerve to sing.
-And it has been sung, to great effect.
+And it has been sung in contest, to great effect.

 A most moving ballad, this was perhaps the signature song for the Interstate Rivals, the international champion quartet in 1987.
 The intense women’s version is The Little Girl.